Cherokee Film Incentive

 No, unless there have been material changes in the information provided in the original application.

-Yes, wages paid to non-Oklahoma residents do apply but only as applied to wages earned while filming in the Cherokee Nation.
+No, wages paid to non-Oklahoma residents do not apply while filming in the Cherokee Nation.

-The primary factor is that filming must take place within the boundaries of the Cherokee Nation.
-Other factors that help determine an approval include but are not limited to the benefits of the project to the Cherokee Nation, including economic impact, job creation, Native American representation, tourism, branding, image and follow-on work, funds available anticipated future program needs and other projects applying for rebates.
+The primary factor is that a portion of any qualified preliminary estimate must be spent at the Cherokee Film Studios.
+Other factors that help determine an approval include but are not limited to the benefits of the project to the Cherokee Nation, including economic impact, job creation, Native American representation, tourism, branding, image, follow-on work, available funds, anticipated future program needs and other projects applying for rebates.
+An application does not guarantee approval.

 Not at this time.

 To utilize the Cherokee Film Incentive, projects are required to show proof that 50% of funding is in place, due 45 days prior to the start of principal photography, and proof that complete funding is in place, due 30 days prior to the start of principal photography.
-For other benchmarks, please visit and review the Administrative Rules.
+For other benchmarks, please visit and review the Incentive Guidelines.

 No, but consideration will be given to projects that accurately portray Native Americans and/or help dispel harmful stereotypes and inaccurate histories.

-No. However, the number of Native Americans you hire and where they live will determine the amount of credit you earn for each employee.
+No. However, the number of Native Americans you hire will determine the amount of credit you earn for the 10% uplift.

-Yes, final rebate applications must be accompanied by a CPA’s report, prepared at the expense of the applicant, attesting that the amounts in the application are qualified Cherokee Nation expenditures (QPE) that comply with the requirements of the Administrative Rules and that at least $25,000 is within the Cherokee Nation.
+Yes, final rebate applications must be accompanied by a CPA’s report, prepared at the expense of the applicant, attesting that the amounts in the application are qualified Cherokee Nation expenditures (QPE) that comply with the requirements of the Incentive Guidelines.

 OK FILM + Music